queilawithaQ/documentation/_general/integrations/assertible.md

 ## About Assertible

-[Assertible](https://assertible.com) is an API testing and monitoring tool that can be used with continuous integration and delivery services like [Codeship](https://codeship.com) to test and validate your web applications.
+[Assertible](https://assertible.com) is an API testing and monitoring tool that can be used with continuous integration and delivery services like [CodeShip](https://codeship.com) to test and validate your web applications.

 By using Assertible you can ship more reliable code for your teams and your customers.

-The [Assertible documentation](https://assertible.com/docs) provides a great guide to getting started, and the instructions below have more information on integrating with [Codeship](https://codeship.com) to [run integration tests during CI](#triggering-tests-during-a-build) and [test your web app after a deployment](#running-tests-after-a-deployment).
+The [Assertible documentation](https://assertible.com/docs) provides a great guide to getting started, and the instructions below have more information on integrating with [CodeShip](https://codeship.com) to [run integration tests during CI](#triggering-tests-during-a-build) and [test your web app after a deployment](#running-tests-after-a-deployment).

-## Codeship Pro
+## CodeShip Pro

 ### Setting your API token

-To run your Assertible API tests on Codeship, you will need to add two values to your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you encrypt and include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):
+To run your Assertible API tests on CodeShip, you will need to add two values to your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you encrypt and include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):

 - `ASSERTIBLE_API_TOKEN`
 - `ASSERTIBLE_SERVICE_ID`